alexpsym/CODEX/render/README.md

 - Clicking **Stop** sends a graceful terminate signal, escalating to a kill if the script does not exit within 10 seconds.
 - The webhook endpoint records the payload to the script log and starts the script if it is not already running.
 - Common helpers like `pandas` and `xlwings` are bundled in `requirements.txt` so Excel utilities (for example `LEDGER-clone/earnings_report.py`) can start without missing-module errors.

+For the payslip audit flow, Tesseract must be present at build time (via `apt.txt`).
+After deployment you can confirm readiness by running `which tesseract` in the Render shell; the UI error about missing OCR is raised before uploads run if the binary is absent.

 ## 5) TradingView webhook routing
 Use the script path shown in the UI (for example `bybit-alert-clone/bybit_altcoin_monitor.py`) as the `<script-name>` in your TradingView webhook URL: